 Learn More about Limited Scope Representation

-This CLE is available for free of charge to attorneys who volunteer to take a case pro bono.
-Contact Kristen Levins at KLevins@texasatj.org for more details.
+This CLE is available free of charge to attorneys who volunteer to take a case pro bono.
+Contact Texas Access to Justice Commission at ATJMail@TexasBar.com for more details.

 Limited Scope Representation CLE Presentations

 LSR Committee members travel throughout the state presenting CLEs designed to inform attorneys about limited scope representation and how to integrate LSR into their practice.
-If you would like to schedule a presentation for your law firm, local bar, or other group, contact Kristen Levins at KLevins@texasatj.org.
+If you would like to schedule a presentation for your law firm, local bar, or other group, contact Texas Access to Justice Commission at ATJMail@TexasBar.com.

 Integrate Limited Scope Representation Into Your Practice